-Send an email with all 6 of the following to Fiona at IOL.
+Send an email with all of the following to Fiona at IOL

-- Please send the advert as an un-formatted (e.g no boxes or images or columns) Word document or in the body of the email.
-We are unable to accept PDFs/JPGs/links to online job adverts or other types of document.
-Sending a job advert in other ways will delay placement.
+- Please send your advert un-formatted (e.g no boxes or images or columns) Word document or in the body of the email.
+We are unable to accept PDFs, JPGs or other types of document.
+Sending a job advert in other ways may delay placement.

 - Mark your email subject as Job Advert